Rules, Scoring & Classes

 EXPERT: 4 laps around the course.
 You can blaze just about any trail.
 You train 4-5 days a week for the cycling season and you live to crush your competitor buddies.

-PRO-EXPERT: 4 laps around the course.
-You are FAST, even your friends say you are fast.
-You can blaze any trail any where.
-You are a FAST Expert or a Pro.
+ProEXPERT: 4 laps around the course.
+This is an "open" class.
+You are FAST, even your friends say you are fast, even YOU think you are fast...
+You can blaze any trail at speed... no money, just GLORY!

 SINGLE SPEED: Bikes with one gear.
-Three classes: SS Expert (4 laps), SS Sport (3 laps) or SS Women (3 laps).
+Two classes: SS Expert (4 laps), SS Sport (3 laps).

-CLYDESDALE: Are you 200 lbs or over?
-The Clyd's class is a class for the big guys at the Sport level and they do 3 laps.
+CLYDESDALE: Are you 210 lbs (NAKED!) or over?
+The Clyde's class is a class for the big guys at the Sport level and they do 3 laps.
 Watch out!
 They can be pretty fast.
 If you are not at least at the sport fitness and skill level, try the Beginner class instead.
+If you are protested for weight you will be weighed after the race in only your shorts - if you are under 210# you will be moved into your Sport age class.

 TANDEM: What's to say?
 If you've got someone you just can't live without, strap them on back and ride!
 (3 laps)